 What curricular connection do I want to make with my essential question?

-The best place to start is with your curriculum.
-Fundamentally, it’s what we’re responsible for teaching and what our learners are responsible for learning.
-It’s not just the best place to start, it’s really the only place.
-That said, why not use what you’re passionate about in that curriculum?
-Chances are you’ve thought about certain topics a lot; that puts you in a position to write some great questions about them.
+The best place to start is with your curriculum because it’s what we’re responsible for teaching and what learners must learn.
+In fact, it’s not just the best place to start, it’s really the only place.
+Why not use what you’re passionate about in that curriculum?
 Search your objectives and jot some ideas down for workshopping.

 2. Have a clear challenge